DLR-RM/rafcon-task-planner-plugin/pages/documentation.md

 ## User Documentation

-This is the Plugin's user documentation.
-It gives an overview of the plugins functionality, and explains it's different views, concepts, functionalites and limitations.
+This is the plugin's user documentation.
+It gives an overview of the plugins functionality, and explains it's different views, concepts and limitations.

 1. [Overview](documentation/Overview.md)
 1. [Getting Started](documentation/GettingStarted.md)